rhondusmithwick/CellSociety/Design.md

     * private void handleUpdate(double elapsedTime)
     	* Will update this cell so that it follows the rules defined by its simulation
   * Designed it as such because the Cells seem to be pretty similar to rectangles and this allows us to have a lot of flexibility
-  * Could have maybe used something like gridPane but that doesn't allow us much freedom in mainupulating the cells
+  * Could have maybe used something like gridPane but that doesn't allow us much freedom in manipulating the cells

 Basic flow:
 - Main is run.
 - Main starts CellSociety.
-- CellSociety gets input from the user for the simulaiton type and size via the GUI class which displays user options and monitors user input.
+- CellSociety gets input from the user for the simulation type and size via the GUI class which displays user options and monitors user input.
 - CellSociety runs the chosen simulation by creating an instance of that simulation, with the cell manager and grid size as a parameter.
 - The simulation loads the simulation's xml file and then creates the cells with the properties defined in the xml file.